-Channel spacing is defined in [ITU-T G.694.1] for DWDM as well as in [ITU-T G.694.2] for CWDM.
+Channel spacing is defined in [ITU-T G.694.1] for dense wavelength division multiplexing (DWDM) as well as in [ITU-T G.694.2] for coarse wavelength division multiplexing (CWDM).
 A complete classification of WDM systems is in [ITU-T G.671].